[For Linux Beginners] Done! Edit and save with vi commands

 Good to know!

-can also use the arrow keys to move, but here are some useful cursor movement commands to know.
+You can also move the cursor using the arrow keys, but here are some useful cursor movement commands.

-*Make sure you press the "Esc" key and exit edit mode before executing them.
+*Please make sure to press the "Esc" key to exit edit mode before executing these commands.

 ■Delete command